-The original recognition of these assets at fair value (based on the cost to purchase the property, plant and equipment) is balanced by the recognition of a liability for amounts due to the scheme operator to pay for the capital investment.
+The original recognition of these assets at fair value asset on the cost to purchase the property, plant and equipment) is balanced by the recognition of a bability for amounts due to the scheme operator to for the capital investment.

-Non-current assets related to these contracts and recognised on the Balance Sheet are revalued and depreciated in the same way as property, plant and equipment owned by the Council.
+Mon-current assets related to these contracts and recognised on the Balance Sheet are revalued and depreciated in the same way as property, plant and equipment owned by the Council.